hoomanick/AudioWrite/README.md

 AudioWrite is built using Vite and deployed as a static website to GitHub Pages.

-### GitHub Pages Deployment Steps (Summary):

-1. Push your code to your GitHub repository (`main` branch for source).
-2. Ensure `vite.config.ts` has the correct `base` path (e.g., `/AudioWrite/`).
-3. Ensure `package.json` has the correct `homepage` URL.
-4. Run `npm run deploy`.
-This script builds the project and pushes the `dist` folder contents to the `gh-pages` branch.
-5. Configure GitHub Pages (Settings > Pages) to deploy from the `gh-pages` branch.
-6. Your site will be available at `https://hoomanick.github.io/AudioWrite/`.
-7.  *Users of the deployed version will need to provide their own Gemini API Key.*

 ## 🙌 Contributing

 Contributions are welcome!
 Please feel free to fork the project, create a feature branch, commit your changes, and open a Pull Request.